joshb/joshb.github.io/articles/stenciled_shadow_volumes_in_opengl/index.md

         float v[4][3];
 ```

-The <strong>surf</strong> argument is a pointer to a surface, the <strong>surf_pos</strong> argument is a pointer to a 3D vector representing the surface's position, and <strong>light_pos</strong> is a pointer to a 3D vector representing the position of the light that's blocked by the surface (thus causing a shadow).
+The **surf** argument is a pointer to a surface, the **surf_pos** argument is a pointer to a 3D vector representing the surface's position, and **light_pos** is a pointer to a 3D vector representing the position of the light that's blocked by the surface (thus causing a shadow).

 ```c++
 ​        for(i = 0; i < 4; i++) {